-All surgical weight loss procedures have a beneficial impact on type II diabetes, though the mechanisms underlying these effects may be very different.
-The main procedures and their effects on diabetes are discussed briefly below.
+All surgical weight loss procedures have a beneficial impact on type 2 diabetes, though the mechanisms underlying these effects may be very different.
+The main operations and their effects on diabetes are discussed briefly below:

-Most of the recent evidence shows that the gastric band will result in complete resolution of diabetes in approximately 40-75% of those undergoing gastric banding2-4.
+Gastric band Most of the recent evidence shows that the gastric band will result in complete resolution of diabetes in approximately 40-75% of those undergoing gastric banding 2-4 .
 The probability of complete cure of the diabetes appears to be related to the length of time for which the patient has been diabetic.
 When the disease has been present for less than three years, there is a greater likelihood of a cure.